carmenlup/Introspect2b/README.md

 The deployment process involves the following steps:

 1. **Connect to Github Repository**: The source code for the ClaimStatus is hosted in a GitHub repository, which is connected to Azure DevOps for continuous integration and deployment (CI/CD).
-1. **Build and Push Docker Images to ACR**: The microservice images are built and pushed to an Azure Container Registry (ACR) for secure storage and management.
+1. **Build and Push Docker Images to ACR**: The solution images is built and pushed to an Azure Container Registry (ACR) for secure storage and management.
-1. **Deploy to Azure Container Apps (ACA)**: The microservices are deployed to Azure Container Apps (ACA) using Bicep templates for infrastructure as code (IaC).
+1. **Deploy to Azure Container Apps (ACA)**: The ClaimStatus API is deployed to Azure Container Apps (ACA) using Bicep templates for infrastructure as code (IaC).
 1. **Set Up CI/CD Pipeline in Azure DevOps**: An automated CI/CD pipeline is created in Azure DevOps to streamline the build, test, and deployment processes.

 Below are the detailed steps for the deployment process.